sirredbeard/yumonclearlinux/README.md

 ## Solution

-Intel Clear Linux includes a yum utility in the os-clr-on-clr bundle that can be set up with repos, including a handy Intel Clear Linux yum repo.
+Intel Clear Linux includes a yum utility in the [os-clr-on-clr](https://github.com/clearlinux/clr-bundles/blob/master/bundles/os-clr-on-clr) bundle that can be set up with repos, including a handy [Intel Clear Linux yum-compatible repo](https://download.clearlinux.org/current/x86_64/os/).

-This allows basic yum functionality and more package granularity than the official Intel Clear Linux bundle approach.
+This allows basic yum functionality (see Known Issues) and greater package granularity than the official Intel Clear Linux bundle approach.

 ## Why Should I Care?